ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

 -------

--   For each video you can see the cognitive insights found for the video and track them as the video run.
-This include a broad set of insight types, such as people recognition, celebrity identification, keywords extraction, label extraction, brand identification, sentiment analysis, keyframe analysis and more.
+-   For each video you can see the cognitive insights found for the video and track them as the video runs.
+This includes a broad set of insight types, such as people recognition, celebrity identification, keywords extraction, label extraction, brand identification, sentiment analysis, keyframe analysis and more.